lfrank01/Engineering_4_Notebook/README.md

 * Google is your friend.
 When I was confused about list comprehension, I Googled it and found several pages explaining how it works.

-* GitHib is your helpful.
-It was helpful to look at the work
+* GitHib is your friend.
+It doesn't hurt to draw inspiration from other people.

-* It's really helpful to ask other people for advice.
+* The `split()` function works to seperate a sentence into an index of words in str format.
+This was helpful to seperate the user input into an index that could be called with a for loop.

+* The `len()` function is helpful for finding the length of a str.
+It's also helpful when making a for loop.

+* Finally, list comprehension is a good tool for condensing nested for-loops, and it's something that's unique to Python.
+(Here)[https://www.w3schools.com/python/python_lists_comprehension.asp] is an article about list comprehension that I found helpful.

+* Code comments have additional info.